Maryland DSPCAD Research Group

 For a detailed overview of DICE and its key features, see the Introduction to DICE Version 1.1.

-For instructions on downloading and setting up DICE, see the User's Guide for DICE Version 1.1, and the DICE User's Guide Online Supplement.
+For instructions on installing and starting up DICE, see the Setup Guide for DICE Version 1.2.

 News about DICE, including information about updates and new releases, is broadcast on the DSPCAD News Email List.
 To subscribe to this list, send email to the DSPCAD Manager.